k-butz/c8y-tedge-setup/05_get-ssh-access.md

 # About

 Users are able to login to Devices in Cumulocity via SSH.
 This step explains how to set this up.
+See here for the technical concept behind this: [Cloud Remote Access API](https://cumulocity.com/docs/cloud-remote-access/cra-introduction/)

 # Instruction